sarthaknegi/easy_scrape/README.md

 ## Contributing

-I would love to see a pull requests for improving this package in terms of speed, bugs and for covering other data points also.
+Pull requests for improving this package in terms of speed, bugs and for covering other data points also are welcome.